 Because, as Lilienfeld and his recent coauthor Rodney Schmaltz of MacEwan University in Edmonton, Canada, have argued, it’s the only way that students will learn to distinguish good science from bad.

-“[Students] don’t typically come into chemistry classes with massive misconceptions about what quarks are,” Lilienfeld observed.
+“[Students] don’t typically come into chemistry classes with massive misconceptions about what quarks are,” Lilienfeld observed in his APS–David Myers Distinguished Lecture on the Science and Craft of Teaching Psychology at the 2014 APS Annual Convention in San Francisco.
 “However, they do come into their psychological classrooms with massive misconceptions about the nature of love, dreams, and memories.”

 And these misconceptions are likely to spread and strengthen as we continue to turn to the Internet, which is largely unconstrained by concerns of accuracy or validation, as a primary source of information.